department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/new navigation usability/usability-findings.md

        1. P10 "Maybe Contact Provider should be [more hierarchical]."
        2. P4 “I feel the space used for Payments could be used for something else.
 Personal bias, but Messages or a Notification area.
 The things I would use the app for should be right up front instead of going deeper into the app [to access features]”
        3. P22 [Referring to Home screen content “Contact VA is not something I'd do here, but secure messaging is.”
-    4. **Name and branch of service displayed on Home (1/13)**
+    4. **Name and branch of service displayed on Home:** 1 participant questioned the prominence of their name on the Home screen:
        1. P4 “I don't know why it says my name, I know who I am.”
-    5. **Manage dependents (1/13) **
+    5. **Manage dependents** 1 participant expected to see Manage dependents in both their Profile and Benefits section:
-       1. P19 "Would expect Manage dependents to be under their profile.
-I am not receiving any benefits from my dependents.
+       1. P19 "I would expect Manage dependents to be under Profile.
 If I am actively receiving benefits, I would expect them to be in Benefits.
-Under my profile, they should still be listed.
+If I am not receiving any benefits from my dependents, under my Profile, they should still be listed.
 In Benefits, I would expect them to show in an [inactive state]”.

     Labels: PRDT: VA-mobile-app, RESRCH: Usability, HDW: Smartphone, BNFT: Disability, BNFT: Finances, BNFT: Healthcare